Benefits Of Behavioral Therapy As A Mental Health Treatment

 What is the success rate of behavioral therapy?

-Success rates of behavioral therapy fluctuate depending on treatment plans and mental conditions, but overall, research suggests it is highly successful.
-For example, studies indicate that 75% of individuals with obsessive-compulsive disorder (OCD) experience significant improvement in symptoms with CBT.
+Success rates of behavioral therapy fluctuate depending on treatment plans and mental illness or conditions, but overall, research suggests it is highly successful.
+For example, cognitive behavioral therapy techniques are found effective for mental health problems.
+Studies indicate that 75% of individuals with obsessive-compulsive disorder (OCD) experience significant improvement in symptoms with CBT.
 Research also suggests that roughly half of individuals treated for PTSD with CBT experience long-term remission.

 How long does behavioral therapy last?